New Jaguar Type 00 snapped testing ahead of 2025 reveal

 - First new Jaguar as part of ‘Reimagine’ campaign

-From what we can see so far, the new GT represents a major design departure for Jaguar.
+From what we’ve seen so far in these spy shots and with the Type 00 concept, Jag’s new GT represents a major design departure from its previous models.
 The sharp creases and flat surfaces couldn’t look any more different to the curvaceous lines of the Jaguar XF and Jaguar F-Type.
 “Exuberant modernism” is the phrase that Jaguar has coined for the new look, and it’s said to “respect the past and inspire what’s to come”.
-We’ll see more of the Design Vision Concept when it’s revealed in full on December 3rd.

-First things first, the new Jaguar appears to be a four-door coupe, which would be a first for the brand.
+First things first, the new Jaguar appears to be a four-door coupe – unlike the Type 00 concept – which would be a first for the brand.
 Jaguar built its reputation with the likes of the XK, E-Type and XJS, so coupes are very much in its DNA, but the addition of an extra set of doors could provide the practicality needed to rival the Porsche Taycan.

 We don’t know much about what lies under the skin of the new Jaguar yet.
 It’s been confirmed to use an entirely new platform dedicated for EVs, but that’s about it.
 Jaguar’s first and only EV to date, the I-Pace, shared parts with the brand’s other combustion models, so the new GT represents a different approach.
 But that’s to be expected, given that Jaguar has announced plans to transition to a fully-electric luxury brand over the next few years.

-The new GT will spearhead this revolution, arriving in 2025 with a price tag in the region of £130,000.
+The new Type 00 will spearhead this revolution, arriving in 2025 with a price tag in the region of £130,000.
 It will be built in the UK at its Solihull plant, along with future electric models from Jaguar and Land Rover.

 What’s next for Jaguar?

 Things have been a bit quiet for Jaguar in recent years.
 Its last all-new model to hit the market was the I-Pace back in 2018, which is ancient history in today’s fast-moving world of hybrid and electric cars.
-As of late 2024, you can’t even place an order for a new Jag’ – dealers are shifting the last of their remaining stock, and then that’ll be curtains for the XE, XF, F-Pace, E-Pace, I-Pace and F-Type.
+Since late 2024, you haven’t even been able to place an order for a new Jag – dealers are shifting the last of their remaining stock, and then that’ll be curtains for the XE, XF, F-Pace, E-Pace, I-Pace and F-Type.

 So what’s next?
-Well, this new electric GT car looks to be the first step in a new direction for Jaguar – a fully-electric direction.
+Well, the Type 00 will be the first step in a new direction for Jaguar – a fully-electric direction.
 Jaguar Land Rover, JLR for short, revealed its ‘Reimagine’ strategy last year, focusing on a transition to electric power and a return to the luxury market.
-The GT car will lead the charge for a whole new era of electric Jags, arriving with a price tag to elevate it above brands like BMW, Mercedes and Audi.
+The Type 00 will lead the charge for a whole new era of electric Jags, arriving with a price tag to elevate it above brands like BMW, Mercedes and Audi.

 Find out about the longest-range electric cars you can buy today…